Real estate SEO: a basic guide for teams and brokerages

 These are changes that can improve visibility fast:

-• Fix broken pages, redirect chains, and obvious indexation issues
+- Fix broken pages, redirect chains, and obvious indexation issues

-• Rewrite page titles for your top money pages (locations, agent pages, key services)
+- Rewrite page titles for your top money pages (locations, agent pages, key services)

-• Add internal links from high-traffic blogs to high-intent conversion pages
+- Add internal links from high-traffic blogs to high-intent conversion pages

 Compounding work (months)

-• Build neighborhood hubs and local guides that only a local expert can write
+- Build neighborhood hubs and local guides that only a local expert can write

-• Earn local authority links through real partnerships and PR
+- Earn local authority links through real partnerships and PR

-Your first 30 days: ownership plan
+Your first 30 days – ownership plan

 If you want this to stick, assign owners.
 Here’s a simple starting point.

-Owner decisions:
+Owner decisions

-• Pick your primary service areas and the exact naming conventions you’ll use
+- Pick your primary service areas and the exact naming conventions you’ll use

-• Decide which pages are “money pages” (the ones that should convert)
+- Decide which pages are “money pages” (the ones that should convert)

-• Commit to a content cadence you can sustain for 6 months
+- Commit to a content cadence you can sustain for 6 months

-Marketing execution:
+Marketing execution

-• Audit indexing and crawlability in Google Search Console
+- Audit indexing and crawlability in Google Search Console

-• Refresh titles, meta descriptions, headers, and internal links on top pages
+- Refresh titles, meta descriptions, headers, and internal links on top pages

-• Publish the first neighborhood hub and 2 supporting articles
+- Publish the first neighborhood hub and 2 supporting articles

-Agent habits:
+Agent habits

-• Collect reviews consistently and respond to them
+- Collect reviews consistently and respond to them

-• Share the neighborhood content in email and social to earn early engagement
+- Share the neighborhood content in email and social to earn early engagement

-• Send real questions they hear from clients to marketing for FAQ content ideas
+- Send real questions they hear from clients to marketing for FAQ content ideas

-Local visibility with Google Business Profile
+Local visibility: Google Business Profile

-This will be your foundation for real estate local SEO.
+This is your foundation for local rankings.

 Google Business Profile: your map rankings starter kit

 Google’s guidelines are blunt for a reason: represent your business accurately and consistently, or you risk edits, suspensions, or visibility loss.
+(If you want a refresher, start with Google Business Profile guidelines.)

 Focus on:

-• Real photos and regular updates
+- Real photos and regular updates

 Citations: boring, but effective